-- (c) the underlying exposures (i.e. the pool) under such a securitisation may be excluded from the calculation of regulatory capital (refer to APS 120).
-However, the ADI must still hold regulatory capital for the securitisation exposures3 that it retains or acquires and such exposures are to be reported in Form ARF 120.0 Standardised - Securitisation (ARF 120.0) or Forms ARF 120.1A to ARF 120.1C IRB - Securitisation (ARF 120.1A, ARF 120.1B and ARF 120.1C) (as appropriate).
+- (c) the underlying assets (i.e. the pool) under such a securitisation may be excluded from the calculation of regulatory capital (refer to APS 120).
+However, the ADI must still hold regulatory capital for the securitisation exposures3 that it retains or acquires and such exposures are to be reported in Form ARF 120.1 Securitisation Regulatory Capital.
 The risk-weighted assets (RWA) relating to such securitisation exposures must also be reported in Form ARF 110.0 Capital Adequacy. - 2.
-Where an ADI (or a member of its Level 2 consolidated group) participates in a securitisation that does not meet APRA's operational requirements for regulatory capital relief under APS 120, or the ADI elects to treat the securitised assets as on-balance sheet assets under Prudential Standard APS 112 Capital Adequacy: Standardised Approach to Credit Risk (APS 112) or Prudential Standard APS 113 Capital Adequacy: Internal Ratings-based Approach to Credit Risk (APS 113), such exposures are to be reported as onbalance sheet assets in APRA's regulatory reporting returns.
-In addition, these exposures must also be reported as a part of the ADI's total securitised assets within Form ARF 120.2 Securitisation - Supplementary Items (ARF 120.2).
+Where an ADI (or a member of its Level 2 consolidated group) participates in a securitisation that does not meet APRA's operational requirements for regulatory capital relief under APS 120, or the ADI undertakes a funding-only securitisation or synthetic securitisation, such assets are to be reported as onbalance sheet in APRA's regulatory reporting returns.
+In addition, these assets must also be reported as a part of the ADI's total securitised assets within reporting form ARF 120.2 Securitisation Supplementary Items.